Youth & Family Summit FAQs

-- Essay Response – See below for more information.
+- Application Question Response – See below for more information.

 What happens once I submit my application?

 Once you click submit, you will automatically receive a copy of your application emailed to the address that you gave on your application.
+The I’m Determined team will also receive a copy of your application.
 Give the system 10 minutes or so to send the confirmation email.
 If you don’t receive this confirmation email, please contact us at email@example.com

 I didn’t receive a confirmation email.
 What should I do?